University of Pittsburgh, Spring Term 1998

 is not like a novel whose ending has to be concealed; it’s the written

-presentation of an argument, and it’s likely to be more convincing if the
+presentation of an argument, and it’s likely to be more convincing

-out the thesis and structure of the paper along the way.
+somehow to figure out the thesis and structure of the paper along the way.

 - Use each of the remaining paragraphs of your paper (except the conclusion)